yiisoft/yii2/docs/guide/apps-advanced.md

 by a set of files under `environments` directory. `init` command is used to switch between these.
 What is really does is just copying everything from environment directory over the root directory where all applications are.

-Typically environment contains application bootstrap files such as `index.php` and config files postfixed with `-local.php`.
+Typically environment contains application bootstrap files such as `index.php` and config files suffixed with `-local.php`.
 These are added to `.gitignore` and never added to source code repository.

-In order to avoid duplication configurations are overrding each other.
+In order to avoid duplication configurations are overrading each other.
 For example, frontend reads configuration in the following order:

 - `frontend/config/main.php`